The Rolling Stones

 Jones left the band a few weeks before his death in 1969, and was replaced by guitarist Mick Taylor.
 That year saw the first time they were introduced on stage as "the greatest rock and roll band in the world".
-Sticky Fingers (1971), which yielded "Brown Sugar" and "Wild Horses" and included the first usage of their tongue and lips logo, was their first of eight consecutive number-one studio albums in the US.
+In 1970, the band formed their own record label Rolling Stones Records, for which their famous tongue and lips logo was created.
+Their first album on the label was Sticky Fingers (1971), which yielded "Brown Sugar" and "Wild Horses" and was their first of eight consecutive number-one studio albums in the US.
 It was followed by Exile on Main St. (1972), featuring "Tumbling Dice" and "Happy", and Goats Head Soup (1973), featuring "Angie".
 Taylor left the band at the end of 1974 and was replaced by Faces guitarist Ronnie Wood.
 The band released Some Girls in 1978, featuring "Miss You" and "Beast of Burden", and Tattoo You in 1981, featuring "Start Me Up".
 Steel Wheels (1989) was widely considered a comeback album and was followed by Voodoo Lounge (1994).
 Both releases were promoted by large stadium and arena tours, as the Stones continued to be a huge concert attraction.
 By 2007, they had broken the record for the all-time highest-grossing concert tour three times, and they were the highest-earning live act of 2021.
 Following Wyman's departure in 1993, the band continued as a four-piece core, with Darryl Jones becoming their regular bassist, and then as a three-piece core following Watts' death in 2021, with Steve Jordan becoming their regular drummer.
 Hackney Diamonds, the band's first new album of original material in 18 years, was released in October 2023, becoming their fourteenth UK number-one album.
+Their latest album, Foreign Tongues, was released in July 2026.

 The Rolling Stones have estimated album sales of more than 250 million.
 They have won four Grammy Awards and a Grammy Lifetime Achievement Award.
 They were inducted into the Rock and Roll Hall of Fame in 1989 and the UK Music Hall of Fame in 2004.
 Billboard and Rolling Stone have ranked them as one of the greatest artists of all time.